KusumaKrish15/Comic-Database-Service/docs/tutorials/Getting_started.md

 # Get started: a tutorial
 <mark>Adapted from To-do service API overiew. </mark>
-This tutorial shows you how to download the API files and try one of the available services.
+<br>This tutorial shows you how to download the API files and try one of the available services.
 If you already [set up your development environment](/docs/tutorials/dev-env.md), the process should take about 15 minutes.

 ## Step 1: Make sure you have the API files
 The files are located in the [Comic-Database-Service repo](https://github.com/KusumaKrish15/Comic-Database-Service) on GitHub.
 The directory contains the following files: